blocosapp/blocos/README.md

 ### Warning

-This project is under intense discover process.
+This project is under intense discovery process.
 Don't mind the mess.
 Soon everything will make sense. :)

+### Contributions

+I'm looking for a partner in this project.
+If for any reason you'd be interested, drop me a line! :)